Speaking Out movement: WWE

 Joe Coffey was accused of harassing a woman, sending unsolicited naked photos, sending voice messages, and unsolicited stalking.
 On June 30, he was suspended by WWE.

 Jack Gallagher was accused of sexual assault.
 On June 19, he was released by WWE.
 His profile was later deleted from WWE.com.
 On October 4, Gallagher issued a statement concerning the circumstances that led to his release.

-Jordan Devlin was accused of physical abuse by a former partner.
-Devlin denied the allegations.
+Jordan Devlin was accused of physical abuse by Hannah Francesca, a former partner, which he denied.
 He would be suspended indefinitely by Progress Wrestling following the allegations.

-Matt Riddle was accused of sexual misconduct by a female wrestler.
+Matt Riddle was accused of sexual misconduct by Candy Cartwright, a female wrestler.
 Riddle denied the allegation through his attorney.
 It was later reported that WWE was aware of the allegation against Riddle when he was signed in 2018 and had investigated it at the time.
-On July 8, Riddle admitted to having an affair with his accuser, but reiterated his denial of the accusations against him.
-On September 16, Riddle dropped his petition for a restraining order against his accuser.
-The following day, Riddle filed a civil lawsuit against his accuser.
-On October 8, it was reported that Riddle's accuser filed a countersuit against Riddle, WWE, Gabe Sapolsky, and Evolve Wrestling.
+On July 8, Riddle admitted to having an affair with Cartwright, but reiterated his denial of the accusations against him.
+On September 16, Riddle dropped his petition for a restraining order against Cartwright.
+The following day, Riddle filed a civil lawsuit against Cartwright.
+On October 8, it was reported that Cartwright filed a countersuit against Riddle, WWE, Gabe Sapolsky, and Evolve Wrestling.
 On March 24, 2021, a judge ruled to terminate WWE and Gabe Sapolsky as defendants in the lawsuit.
 Riddle's request for termination of the lawsuit was denied.
-On July 13, 2021, it was reported Riddle's accuser dropped her lawsuit against him.
+On July 13, 2021, it was reported Cartwright dropped her lawsuit against Riddle.